Abstract submission for the 6th ISCAID/IFRRS Symposium

 Abstracts that do not fit within the following guidelines will be rejected based on formatting.
 Please see below for an example of a correctly formatted abstract.

 The title must be 15 words maximum and clearly indicate the nature of the investigation.
 Abbreviations should be avoided in the title.
-CAPITALIZE AND BOLD THE ENTIRE TITLE.
+CAPITALIZE THE ENTIRE TITLE.

 Proof-read your submission carefully as the abstract will appear EXACTLY as submitted; excessively poor grammar or clarity of writing will not be accepted.